Daio-io/jetbrains-to-xcode-keybindings/jetbrains-bindings.md

-# Some intellij (Jetbrains IDE's) keyboard shortcuts
+## Some Jetbrains style keyboard shortcuts for Xcode

 ##### Delete the current line
 Just like ```cmd + backspace```